vmware-tanzu/community-edition/docs/site/content/docs/latest/contour-config.md

     EOF
     ```

-1. Apply the ingress YAML.
+1. Apply the ingress YAML:

     ```shell
     kubectl apply --file ingress.yaml
     ```

-1. Get the external address for the ingress.
+1. Get the external address for the ingress:

     ```shell
     k get ingress -A                                                                                                                                                               ─╯